inetum-orleans/docker-devbox-ddb/docs/references/features/jsonnet.md

     - `image`:
     The name of the image.
 If docker registry is defined, it will generate the full uri for the image in the registry.
         - type: string
-        - default value: `name` parameter.
+        - default: `name` parameter.
     - `cache_from_image`:
     If set to true and docker registry is defined, it will generate the `build.cache_from` configuration uri.
         - type: boolean
-        - default value: `docker.cache_from_image` ddb configuration value
+        - default: `docker.cache_from_image` ddb configuration value
     - `directory`:
     Path to the directory in which images will be defined (one subfolder by image).
         - type: boolean
-        - default value: `docker.directory` ddb configuration value
+        - default: `docker.directory` ddb configuration value

 ??? example "Example with a registry defined"
     ```jsonnet